Steps Towards a Theory of Visual Information: Active Perception, Signal-to-Symbol Conversion and the Interplay Between

 In Section \ref{sect-detectors} we will show how to construct local co-variant detectors, and in Section \ref{sect-descriptors} how to exploit this process to construct local invariant descriptors.

-\begin{rem}[When to avoid canonization] As we have done already, we would like to remind the reader that canonization is just a way to factor out the simple nuisances.
+\begin{rem}[When to avoid canonization] Canonization is just a way to factor out simple nuisances.
 Because of occlusions, this canonization process reduces to feature selection (in each individual image) and combinatorial matching.
 This process represents an approximation of the ``correct'' marginalization or max-out procedure described in Section \ref{sect-ml}.
 Therefore, if computational resources allow, the best course of action is to max-out or marginalize the nuisance, \ie to {\em avoid the canonization process altogether.} This choice is usually dictated by the application constraints, and should be made with knowledge of the tradeoffs involved: Canonization reduces the complexity of the classifier, but at a cost in discriminative power.
 Marginalization is the best option if one has a prior available.
 Otherwise, max-out is the best option if the classifier can be computed in time useful for the task at hand. \end{rem}